zalambodont/trader-bot/QUICKSTART.md

 1. Set your minimum score (default: 65)
 2. Click "Scan Market" to find opportunities
 3. Bot analyzes all USDT pairs on Binance
-4. Green scores (80+) are strongest opportunities
+4. Each opportunity shows:
+   - Technical score (green 80+ = strongest)
+   - **🤖 AI Analysis** automatically included
+   - AI can auto-select pairs it recommends trading
+5. Select pairs and click "Configure & Trade"

-### 2. Manual Pair Selection
+### 2. Manual Pair Selection & Analysis

 **Want to trade specific coins like DASH or ZEC?**

-1. Use the search box at the top
+1. Use the search box in the "Search & Analyze Pairs" section
 2. Type "DASH" and select from dropdown
-3. Selected pairs show as blue chips
+3. Each searched pair shows:
+   - Technical analysis (price, RSI, volume, volatility, signals, score)
+   - **🤖 AI Analysis** (decision, confidence, risk assessment, reasoning)
+   - Technical score and direction recommendation
+4. **Two ways to trade:**
+   - **Individual Trading**: Click "Trade This Pair" button on any specific pair
-4. Click "Configure & Trade" when ready
+   - **Batch Trading**: Select multiple pairs (checkbox) and click "Configure & Trade"

+**📊 AI Analysis is Informative:**
+The AI analysis shown for manually searched pairs is for informational purposes only.
+You can still trade pairs even if the AI suggests "SKIP" - you're in control!

 **⚠️ If search doesn't work:**
 - Hard refresh your browser: `Ctrl+Shift+R` (Windows) or `Cmd+Shift+R` (Mac)